MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk2019.md

 Here are some common problems that cause LNK2019:

+### The source file that contains the definition of the symbol is not compiled

+In Visual Studio, verify that the source file that contains the definition is compiled as part of your project.
+Check the intermediate build output directory for a matching .obj file.
+If the source file isn't compiled, right-click on the file in Solution Explorer and choose **Properties** to check the properties of the file.
+The **Configuration Properties** > **General** page should show an **Item Type** of **C/C++ Compiler**.
+On the command line, verify that the source file that contains the definition is compiled.

 ### The object file or library that contains the definition of the symbol is not linked

-In Visual Studio, verify that the source file that contains the definition is built and linked as part of your project.
+In Visual Studio, verify that the source file that contains the definition is both built and linked as part of your project.
 On the command line, verify that the source file that contains the definition is compiled, and that the resulting object file is included in the list of files to link.

 ### The declaration of the symbol is not spelled the same as the definition of the symbol